 In Mexico, September is el Mes de la Patria (month of the homeland), and sometimes it seems as though the whole country is painted in the colors of the Mexican flag, with decorations adorning nearly every home and public building and stalls selling patriotic items on almost every street corner.
 Colorful and patriotic festivities celebrating the events that led up to Mexico's Independence from Spain are held throughout the country, culminating on September 15 and 16.
 But there are other festivals and events taking place this month.
-Here are some of the most noteworthy festivities held in Mexico in September.

 01 of 08